ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

   - Create and attach hosts to the Satellite hosts, either AWS or on-prem.
   - Assign the created hosts to the control plane.

-## Step 2: Attach additional hosts to your Satellite location
+## Step 2: Prepare Satellite location for deployment
 {: #postgresql-satellite-host}

+We recommend you prepare your Satellite location before deploying Satellite service into it.
+- Attach additional hosts to the Satellite location
+- Provide a block storage configuration

 A Satellite host represents a compute machine of your own infrastructure, either on-premises or AWS.
 AWS support is dependent upon Satellite's AWS block storage support, specifically [Amazon Elastic Block Store (EBS)](docs/satellite?topic=satellite-config-storage-ebs).
 You can attach hosts to a location and then assign the hosts to run services such as clusters.
 To deploy an instance into your Satellite location, you have to provide three **8x32** and three **32x128** hosts.
 {: shortdesc}